segfal/testingnextjs/README.md

-## we will use tailwind for css \n its better since we got tailwind css for next.js
+## we will use tailwind for css \ its better since we got tailwind css for next.js